Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on the nature of your Springfield, MA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+Based on your Springfield, MA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 You can take this deduction using one of two methods:

 - Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or